f1se4/portfolio/md/airbnb/part2.md

 In this type of graphs, we are trying to find some logic that helps us understand how our data is distributed, if there is some correlation, and also if it's obvoius some aggrupation.
-To follow the discussion, I encourage to see this graphic in a separate window and maximized.
-[Pairplot image](/static/notebooks/airbnb/part2/output_8_0.png)
+To follow the discussion, I encourage to see this graphic in a separate window and maximized. <a href="/static/notebooks/airbnb/part2/output_8_0.png" target="_blank">Pairplot Image</a>

 We have 2 types of graphics:
 - Crossed characteristics: plot graphic with the relation with the 2 variables.
-- Diagonal charecteristics: As we have the same 2 characteristics, here we found distribution plot of our characteristics.
+- Diagonal characteristics: As we have the same 2 characteristics, here we found distribution plot of our characteristics.

 All of them are colored by property type, as it's clear that is an important aggregation characteristic which I will try to highlight in any graphic so we could analyze all data with this dimension disaggregated.

 Some conclusions:

-- 'host_total_listing_count' and 'host_listing_count' are dependant so when going to construct our model we will have to discard one of them, and the dependency that we could have with the price will be shared with these 2 variables.
+- 'host_total_listing_count' and 'host_listing_count' are dependent so when going to construct our model we will have to discard one of them, and the dependency that we could have with the price will be shared with these 2 variables.
 - The properties which have more reviews usually have also best scores.
 - Score rating doesn't seem clear that impacts over the price, as we have lots of different prices distributed the same way in all the score range.
 - We have several 1 bedroom with 1 bed publication.